Common Health Problems in Senior Dogs

 Vision Issues

 Not all older dogs have vision problems, but many do.
 Signs of vision impairment often include walking into things, being unable to find an object such as a toy on the floor, being unable to catch tossed toys or treats, or a reluctance to run.
 Red eyes, crustiness, and matter in the eyes also signals a problem.
+These symptoms may also raise questions about pink eye in dogs, which can affect dogs of any age and requires veterinary attention.

 There have been advances in eye care for older dogs recently.
 Your veterinarian may recommend you contact a vision specialist to find out what might work for your dog.